Fixation (population genetics): Probability

+Neutral alleles

 Under conditions of genetic drift alone, every finite set of genes or alleles has a "coalescent point" at which all descendants converge to a single ancestor (i.e. they 'coalesce').
 This fact can be used to derive the rate of gene fixation of a neutral allele (that is, one not under any form of selection) for a population of varying size (provided that it is finite and nonzero).
 Because the effect of natural selection is stipulated to be negligible, the probability at any given time that an allele will ultimately become fixed at its locus is simply its frequency $p$ in the population at that time.
 For example, if a population includes allele A with frequency equal to 20%, and allele a with frequency equal to 80%, there is an 80% chance that after an infinite number of generations a will be fixed at the locus (assuming genetic drift is the only operating evolutionary force).

 For a diploid population of size N and neutral mutation rate $\mu$, the initial frequency of a novel mutation is simply 1/(2N), and the number of new mutations per generation is $2N\mu$.
 Since the fixation rate is the rate of novel neutral mutation multiplied by their probability of fixation, the overall fixation rate is $2N\mu \times \frac{1}{2N} = \mu$.
 Thus, the rate of fixation for a mutation not subject to selection is simply the rate of introduction of such mutations.